xchrisbailey/chrisbaileydev_v2/content/posts/java-io-stream.md

 chris
 ```

-We can use `java•PrintWriter` with other file streams as well, such as `java•FileWriter`
+We can use `PrintWriter` with other file streams as well, such as `FileWriter`